meiragott/RockbusterAnalysis-SQL/README.md

 4. Where are customers with a high lifetime value based?
 5. Do sales figures vary between geographic regions?

-Our objective is to use SQL to analyze the data and provide clear, data-driven answers to these questions.
+The objective is to use SQL to analyze the data and provide clear, data-driven answers to these questions.

 ## Data & Tools